 The oven runs Android 4.0.3 (I can't believe I'm typing this) in tablet mode.
+Dacor has an app that will let you do oven things like adjust the temperature, set a timer, and show the time.
 Read More

 Back in 2011, Eric Schmidt (among others) predicted that Android would soon power home devices, including refrigerators and other appliances.
 Samsung fulfilled the refrigerator vision with the RF4289.
 We've questioned the wisdom of Android-powered appliances in the past, but today's pre-CES announcement from Dacor is definitely worth talking about.
 The California-based company, known for manufacturing quality home appliances, has just announced an Android-powered in-wall oven.